ron2015schmitt/Mathematiques-old/README.md

 # User Guide

-Elegant markdown guide with colored code for all features.
+Elegant markdown guide for all features, with syntax-highlighted code and examples.

 [User's Guide](doc/README.md)